lewiskirori/WoostemInven/README.md

-## WoostemInven
+## WoostemInven Incredible stock control management system
 ```
-Incredible Stock Control Management System

-~ Invoice generation and easy to download invoice in PDF format.
+~ Easy download of invoices in PDF format and invoice creation.

-~ Order management and product management can be done with ease.
+~ Product management and order management are simple to complete.

-~ Lightweight hence easy to use.
+~ lightweight, making it simple to use.

-~ Report management & User view report.
+~ Management of reports and user-view reports.

 ```
 ## Necessity